vigneshsnaik/vigneshsnaik.github.io/README.md

 This repository contains the source code for [Vignesh S Naik's personal portfolio website](https://vigneshsnaik.github.io), built using the Astro framework.
 The website showcases projects, skills, and professional experience.

+### Built With
+- [Astro](https://astro.build/): Astro is a modern front-end framework for building fast, content-focused websites.

 ## Table of Contents

 - [Getting Started](#getting-started)